typebytes/ngx-template-streams/README.md

 Take your Angular templates to the next level by **embracing reactivity**.
 This is a small and lightweight library that provides a simple DSL enabling event streams in templates.
 In other words, this library will **supercharge your templates with Observables**.
 Use a declerative syntax to create Observables from different event sources, such as native DOM events, or component outputs.

+**⚠️ Disclaimer ⚠️**

+This library is **experimental** and its goal is to explore how we could create event streams from templates in Angular.
+To do this, we hooked into the build process and apply HTML and TypeScript transformations, as well as patch some other internal APIs to make this work with AOT.

+We like reactive programming and with this experiment we hope that we can push this forward in the Angular community and to help drive the adoption of a similar syntax or feature set that is baked right into Angular.

+**Can I use this now?** Definitely!
+If at some point our implementation breaks, or Angular releases its own syntax, we will provide a schematic that will help you seamlessly migrate your code to keep the impact on you as small as possible.

 ## Features

 - ✅ Works with both `ViewEngine` and `Ivy`